Aspect Annual Event: Better business for people and planetBackNews & Events

 3:30-4 pm – 2nd Keynote speaker

-The Q&A and closing remarks will be chaired by Julia Black.
+The Q&A and closing remarks was chaired by Julia Black.

 4-6pm – Networking & drinks reception